ozgurilhan/play-pac4j/README.md

 ### 2.0.0 -> 2.0.1

 The `DataStore` concept is replaced by the pac4j `SessionStore` concept.
-The `PlayCacheStore` does no longer need to be bound in the security module.
+The `PlayCacheSessionStore` does no longer need to be bound in the security module.
 A new session store could be defined using the `config.setSessionStore` method.

 The `DefaultHttpActionAdapter` does not need to be bound in the security module, but must to be set using the `config.setHttpActionAdapter` method.